timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

   current user, and this clause mainly serves the purpose of SQL compatibility.
   Therefore, it's safe to remove it.

+### 3b.
+Determine which tables to convert to hypertables:

+[//]: # (TODO: we should add a reference to timescale doctor here when it is ready)

+Ideal candidates for hypertables are large tables containing [time-series data][time-series-data].
+This is usually data with some form of timestamp value (`TIMESTAMPTZ`, `TIMESTAMP`, `BIGINT`, `INT` etc.) as the primary dimension, and some other measurement values.

-Dump all tables from the source database, excluding data from hypertable
+### 3c.
+Dump all tables from the source database, excluding data from hypertable candidates
-candidates:

 ```
 pg_dump -d "$SOURCE" \